 A tenant may look to break their rental lease with you for a variety of reasons.
 Some of these reasons are perfectly legal, others are not and may result in an eviction.
 So, as a Georgia landlord, its important that you understand the difference.

 In today’s article, we at Liberty Real Estate Services will cover these regulations so that you’re well informed about both yours and your tenants’ rights.
-Among other things, we’ll go over important lease terms to have, as well as the justified and unjustified reasons for breaking a lease in Georgia.
+Among other things, we’ll go over important lease terms to have, as well as the justified and unjustified reasons for terminating a lease in Georgia.

 What to Contain in a Lease